 Mental Health and Addiction Services

-MHASD provides mental health services to adults, children and families through an extensive system of care that includes community-based services, respite, sub-acute and inpatient care, residential treatment, and transitional housing.
+Mental health services to adults, children & families through a system of care that includes community-based services, respite, sub-acute & inpatient care, treatment, and transitional housing.